Highlights for fluoxetine

-Keep out of the reach of children.\n\nStore at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
+Store at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
 Throw away any unused medicine after the expiration date.

 What does the pill look like?

-fluoxetine, Teva Pharmaceuticals USA Inc, 10mg
+fluoxetine, Teva Pharmaceuticals USA, 10mg

-fluoxetine, Mylan Pharmaceuticals Inc, 20mg
+fluoxetine, Mylan Pharmaceuticals Inc., 20mg

 fluoxetine, AvKARE, Inc., 20mg

-fluoxetine, Mylan Pharmaceuticals Inc, 10mg
+fluoxetine, Mylan Pharmaceuticals Inc., 10mg

-fluoxetine, Par Pharmaceutical Inc, 10mg
+fluoxetine, Torrent Pharma, Inc, 10mg